Skip to main content

 c = 8.06 cm (to 3 significant figures)

 Not every answer will be a whole number.
-When it is not, give your answer to an appropriate degree of accuracy.
-The question will usually tell you whether to round to a number of decimal places or significant figures.
+When it isn’t, give your answer to an appropriate degree of accuracy.
+The question will usually specify decimal places or significant figures.

 Pythagorean Triples

 A Pythagorean triple is a set of three whole numbers that satisfy Pythagoras’ theorem.
-The most common ones you will see at GCSE are:
+The ones you’ll see most at GCSE:

 • 3, 4, 5 (and multiples like 6, 8, 10 and 9, 12, 15)